fred3105/Codin-Game/README.md

 # Codin-Game
- Repertory of my solutions to CodinGame problems
+ Some of my solutions to CodinGame problems

 So far:
  - Fantastic Bits (Gold League 516th)